felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 ## Saving the Configuration

-Once you are happy with the configuration of Just Eat Bridge, click **Save** at the top of the page to go back to the Operations page.
+Once you are happy with the configuration of Just Eat Takeaway Bridge, click **Save** at the top of the page to go back to the Operations page.

 ## Resetting the Configuration